MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 warning C4189: 's': local variable is initialized but not referenced
 ```

-The fix the error, remove the unused variable.
+To fix the error, remove the unused variable.

 ### Single line comments
-In Visual Studio version 15.5, warnings C4001 and C4179 are no longer emitted by the C compiler.
+In Visual Studio 2017 version 15.5, warnings C4001 and C4179 are no longer emitted by the C compiler.
 Previously, they were only emitted under the **/Za** compiler switch.
 The warnings are no longer needed because single line comments have been part of the C standard since C99.

 ```cpp
 /* C only */